turingschool/curriculum/source/events/gschool0/feed_engine.markdown

 Not able to join us in person?
 Check out the Live Stream at https://new.livestream.com/accounts/1384078/events/1187453

+### Original Assignment

+The teams began with the [general FeedEngine project assignment](http://tutorials.jumpstartlab.com/projects/feed_engine.html).

+Then, through a series of client meetings, they each worked on [a custom concept for the project](http://tutorials.jumpstartlab.com/projects/feed_engine_concepts.html).

 ### Chat

 Whether you're in the room or remote, join us in the chatroom to ask/answer questions: http://gschool.it/chat